KelvinTegelaar/CIPP/docs/dev/CIPP-API/structure.md

 ## The Root

-In the `CIPP-API` directory itself there're a number of files and folders, this page highlights the unusual ones but first the general structure of most of the folders is:
+In the `CIPP-API` directory itself there are a number of files and folders, this page highlights the unusual ones but first the general structure of most of the folders is:

 | Item               | Description                                                                                                         |
 | ------------------ | ------------------------------------------------------------------------------------------------------------------- |